roemeren/tableau-workbook-extractor/main/_sources/deployment.rst.txt

 2. **As a deployed Flask application on Render**: This option allows users to run the application in a cloud environment without the need for local setup.
 The deployed application can be accessed `on this link <https://tableau-workbook-extractor.onrender.com/>`_.

 Both deployment methods are automated through a **GitHub workflow** that is triggered each time a new version tag is pushed to the repository.
 This ensures that the latest updates are consistently available to users.

+For the Render Flask app deployment to work, the following steps are required:

+1. **Create a web app on Render**: First, create the Flask web app on the Render platform.
+After creating the app, you will receive a Service ID.
+2. **Generate an API key**: On Render, generate an API key to allow programmatic access to your app.
+3. **Add these secrets to GitHub**: Add the Render Service ID and API key respectively as secrets ``RENDER_SERVICE_ID`` and ``RENDER_API_KEY`` to the GitHub repository for use in the workflow file.

 You can view the GitHub workflow file responsible for these deployments `here <https://github.com/roemeren/tableau-workbook-extractor/blob/main/.github/workflows/release.yml>`_.

-These workflows are automated versions of some use cases explained in the :doc:`usage` page, specifically the creation of an executable file using PyInstaller (see :ref:`Create and Run the Executable File<create-run-exe>`) and the creation of a Dockerized Flask app (see :ref:`Running the Dockerized Flask Application<run-docker>`).
+These workflows are automated versions of some of the use cases explained in the :doc:`usage` page, specifically the creation of an executable file using PyInstaller (see :ref:`Create and Run the Executable File<create-run-exe>`) and the creation of a Dockerized Flask app (see :ref:`Running the Dockerized Flask Application<run-docker>`).